cambridge-cares/TheWorldAvatar/Agents/PropertyValueEstimationAgent/README.md

     host.docker.internal in mock uitls for tests + copied over for agent to pick up
 - how to run tests?

+debugging currently not working, unable to attach debugger

 &nbsp;
 # Authors #
 Markus Hofmeister (mh807@cam.ac.uk), November 2022